david-torres/scrapbots/RULES.md

 **Cleanup Phase**

 - unused Scrap and Energy is removed from your pool
-- Ready (flip face-up) any Exhausted (flipped face-down) Scrapbots in your Lanes
+- Ready (turn vertical) any Exhausted Scrapbots in your Lanes

 **Draw Phase**